Tasha Hacker is an ESL teacher, CELTA teacher trainer, and the co-founder of multiple English language schools.

 Which is when Ryan and I began to wonder if we – two experienced and qualified ESL teachers and CELTA trainers – could fill the ESL teacher training void in New York.
 We established a relationship with Cambridge University, built our first web site, rented conference room space from St. John’s University and – voila! – Teaching House was born.

-As of now, Ryan and I spend our time traveling, establishing relationships with schools seeking CELTA-qualified teachers, and doing work online marketing for Teaching House and our English language schools, IH New York and IH Boston.
+As of now, Ryan and I spend our time traveling, establishing relationships with schools seeking CELTA-qualified teachers, and doing work online marketing for Teaching House and our English language schools, IH World.

 Currently, we are working online from Bali, Indonesia and taking a rest from having recently raced in the Clipper Round the World Yacht Race from London to Rio de Janeiro, and from Cape Town to Western Australia, after which we drove a camper van across Australia.

 TT: Absolutely amazing!
-Tell us more about your adventures.
+Tell us more about your English teacher trainer adventures.

 T: After several months of racing yachts and driving a camper across Australia, I’ve now shifted down a few gears and have landed in Bali, Indonesia, with the goal of traveling around Bali while also having a base from which to work online with Teaching House, our TEFL teacher training school.